andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 1. **Login and Logout** - getting into the system and leaving the system.
 2. **Clock in and Clock out** - clock in to start a shift, clock out to finish a shift
-3. **History** - view the history of the shifts you have worked over different time period.
+3. **History** - view the history of the shifts you have worked over different time periods.
 4. **Holidays** - show accrued leave, leave taken, holidays paid etc. _(displayed differently for permanent / zero-hours staff)_

 ## Login and Logout